 New students must make an initial appointment with a DSS counselor to discuss educational goals and accommodations.

 As a DHH student, it is important to register for classes as early as possible.
-After doing so, a request for interpreting services must be made at the DSS office.
+After doing so, complete the Request for Interpreting Services form.
 Please plan ahead and request services in a timely manner to ensure interpreters are in place before the start of the semester.